latest tech scookietech

 Why does this matter?
 Speed and reliability.

 Take autonomous vehicles.
-They can’t wait 200 milliseconds for a cloud server to tell them there’s a pedestrian ahead.
-They need that answer in 10 milliseconds.
-Edge computing makes that possible.
+They can’t wait 200 milliseconds for a cloud server to tell them there’s a pedestrian ahead, they need that answer in 10 milliseconds flat.
+Edge computing makes that happen.
+The difference between those two numbers?
+It’s the difference between life and death on the road.
+Processing data locally, right there on the vehicle itself, cuts the lag to something actually usable.
+No round-trip to some distant server.
+No waiting.
+Just instant recognition and reaction.

-Security cameras at retail stores now identify shoplifting patterns without sending footage off-site.
-Factories spot equipment failures before they happen by analyzing sensor data on the factory floor.
+Security cameras at retail stores now spot shoplifting patterns without ever leaving the building.
+Factories catch equipment failures before they happen by analyzing sensor data right on the factory floor.
+It’s all happening locally.
+The footage stays put.
+The data stays put.

 We used to build walls and hope nothing got through.